mschoeffel/DesignPattern/out/production/DesignPattern/script/JavaQuestions.md

 * `findAny`

-## <a name="q-14-7"></a> 14.7 What are method references?
+## <a name="q-14-6"></a> 14.6 What are method references?
+Integer::sum, System.out::print in the above examples are method references.
+These two are simple static methods which are used instead of Lambda Expressions.

-## <a name="q-14-8"></a> 14.8 What are lambda expressions?
+## <a name="q-14-7"></a> 14.7 What are lambda expressions?
 One issue with anonymous classes is that if the implementation of your anonymous class is very simple, such as an interface that contains only one method, then the syntax of anonymous classes may seem unwieldy and unclear.
 In these cases, you're usually trying to pass functionality as an argument to another method, such as what action should be taken when someone clicks a button.
-Lambda expressions enable you to do this, to treat functionality as method argument, or code as data.
+Lambda expressions enable you to do this, to treat functionality as method argument, or code as data.\
+Syntax : Parameters -> Executed code

-## <a name="q-14-9"></a> 14.9 Can you give an example of lambda expression?
+## <a name="q-14-8"></a> 14.8 Can you give an example of lambda expression?
 Example:
 ```java
 List<String> upper = new ArrayList<>();